pure4j/pure4j/docs/tutorial_collections.md

 The only one of these which is probably novel to most Java developers is the PersistentArrayMap.
 This is suitable for storing very small maps (typically < 8 elements), and stores them in an array.
 Once it gets beyond a certain size, it will convert automatically to a PersistentHashMap instead.

+### Guarantees:  Making Sure They Don't Change

+In the Clojure world, objects are passed around as lists, which are essentially values.
+But, in Java, we use objects.
+This creates a problem:

+> What if I create a persistent collection, but the objects inside it are mutable?

+That is, fields on the objects could change, which may alter their (`equals()`) identity or their `hashCode()`.
+This is exactly what the `@ImmutableValue` annotation is designed to solve.
+Once you add this to your value objects (and add the Pure4J maven plugin), your objects will be compile-time checked to make sure they actually do fulfil the requirements for imutabillity.
+That is:

+* The fields on the class are `final`
+* The fields are all also of immutable types (e.g. `int`, `String`, persistent collections or other `@ImmutableValue`s.
+* There are no setters for the fields

+Additionally, at runtime, when you construct your persistent collection, any objects you add will be checked for immutability.
+This means you are guaranteed that the collection cannot change under you, breaking this contract.
+(The one exception is, if code uses reflection: the type system is circumvented when you resort to this, unfortunately).

 ### Transient Collections

 Each persistent collection class has a method to convert it back to a transient collection.
 A Transient Collection: